fastlane/docs/docs/actions/download_dsyms.md

 # download_dsyms

-Download dSYM files from Apple iTunes Connect for Bitcode apps
+Download dSYM files from Apple App Store Connect for Bitcode apps

-> This action downloads dSYM files from Apple iTunes Connect after the ipa gets re-compiled by Apple.
+> This action downloads dSYM files from Apple App Store Connect after the ipa gets re-compiled by Apple.
 Useful if you have Bitcode enabled.

 ```ruby
 lane :refresh_dsyms do